isrysm52/isrysm52.github.io/docs/07-Microcontroller-Code/Code.md

 This is the code of the updated schematic for the motor system.
 This shows how the microcontroller is programed to take in information from other microchips and use it to open, close, and stop a door.

+In this code, there are options to use PWM and a slide potentiometer to meter the motor speed.
+This is for future reference when as this code develops.

 Here is the code:

 ```